 If you have mastered the skill of compounding money at a level above 10% per year in a sustainable way, your actual account size shouldn’t be a limiting factor for very long.
 If you can reach levels around 20%, I´m sure ways to procure the necessary capital can be found.
 I would argue that a small account size is usually tied to a certain skill level: If you had the necessary skill for sustainable, high returns you wouldn’t have a small account anymore – at least not for long as your capital compounds and the influence of luck averages out more and more.

-Therefore to me the most prudent approach would be to figure out your strategy´s performance parameters and keep risk within the constraints of the Kelly Criterion, while slowly building up your skill and capital, adding money through savings, windfalls like bonuses, an inheritance etc..
+Therefore to me the most prudent approach would be to figure out your strategy´s performance parameters and keep risk within the constraints of the Kelly Criterion, while slowly building up your skill and capital, adding money through savings and windfalls like bonuses, an inheritance etc..

 It´s all about gaining proficiency.